-5 RELATED WORK
+6 RELATED WORK

-Predicting carbon intensity is becoming increasingly popular for solving problems like smart charging of electric vehicles [12], reducing carbon footprints in residential heating [16], and other carbon reduction optimizations.
-Lowry [20] provides grid carbon intensity forecasts for heating, ventilation and air-conditioning (HVAC) systems using only historical data.
-Leerbeck et al. [13] forecast grid carbon intensity for Denmark using linear regression and ARIMA.
+Predicting carbon intensity is becoming increasingly popular for solving problems like smart charging of electric vehicles [13], reducing carbon footprints in residential heating [17], and other carbon reduction optimizations.
+Lowry [22] provides grid carbon intensity forecasts for heating, ventilation and air-conditioning (HVAC) systems using only historical data.
+Leerbeck et al. [14] forecast grid carbon intensity for Denmark using linear regression and ARIMA.
 These works have a flat design, whereas CarbonCast has a hierarchical architecture.
-CarbonCast also considers source production forecasts for all electricity-generating sources in a region, unlike [13, 20].
-DACF [11] uses an approach similar to CarbonCast's first tier, but CarbonCast has an additional tier of deep learning models, making it more robust to inaccuracies in the inputs.
-Tomorrow's ElectricityMap [8] provides carbon intensity forecasts for many regions but is a proprietary service: its models are not public, and the data is available at a cost.
+CarbonCast also considers source production forecasts for all electricity-generating sources in a region, unlike [14, 22].
+DACF [12] uses an approach similar to CarbonCast's first tier, but CarbonCast has an additional tier of deep learning models, making it more robust to inaccuracies in the inputs.
+Tomorrow's ElectricityMap [9] provides carbon intensity forecasts for many regions but is a proprietary service: its models are not public, and the data is available at a cost.
 Additionally, all these techniques provide only day-ahead carbon intensity forecasts, while CarbonCast can forecast up to 96 hours.
-Among the techniques providing multi-day forecasts, National Grid ESO [23] provides freely accessible APIs [9], but they are constrained to the UK region since neither their data nor models are available publicly.
-Watttime [35] provides up to

-72-hour marginal carbon intensity forecasts, whereas CarbonCast provides 96-hour average carbon intensity forecasts.
-Besides, Watttime [35] also have the same problems as [8].
-Bokde et al. [15] use decomposition techniques and statistical methods to get 48-hour forecasts.
-However, similar to [20], they also use only historical data and hence suffer from high forecasting errors, whereas CarbonCast uses future knowledge to get more precise forecasts.
+Among the techniques providing multi-day forecasts, National Grid ESO [25] provides freely accessible APIs [10], but they are constrained to the UK region since neither their data nor models are available publicly.
+Watttime [38] provides up to 72-hour marginal carbon intensity forecasts, whereas CarbonCast provides 96-hour average carbon intensity forecasts.
+Besides, Watttime [38] also have the same problems as [9].
+Bokde et al. [16] use decomposition techniques and statistical methods to get 48-hour forecasts.
+However, similar to [22], they also use only historical data and hence suffer from high forecasting errors, whereas CarbonCast uses future knowledge to get more precise forecasts.

-6 CONCLUSIONS
+7 CONCLUSIONS

 In this paper, we presented CarbonCast, an open-source two-tiered hierarchical modelling framework to provide grid carbon intensity forecasts for up to 96 hours.
 CarbonCast obtains source production forecasts from its first tier and then combines all source forecasts with weather forecasts and historical data in the second tier to compute a carbon intensity forecast.
 Our results show that our hierarchical design makes CarbonCast robust against the uncertainty associated with a longer forecasting period.
-CarbonCast has a MAPE of 9.96% (resp.
-8.63%) across the regions using direct (resp. lifecycle) emission factors.
-It achieves an average decrease of 14.38% (resp.
-11.91%) in MAPE over the 96-hour forecasting period compared to the state-of-the-art approaches.
+CarbonCast has a MAPE of 9.78% (resp.
+8.38%) across the regions using direct (resp. lifecycle) emission factors.
+It achieves an average decrease of 9.96% (resp.
+8.91%) in MAPE over the 96-hour forecasting period compared to the state-of-the-art approaches.
 We also show which source production forecasts are crucial to obtaining precise carbon intensity forecasts in a particular region.
 Further, its plug-and-play framework provides the flexibility to choose the best-performing model for each region while also providing a general approach that works well across various geographically distributed electric grids.

 CarbonCast is the first open-source tool for multi-day forecasting, with both code and data freely available for researchers.
 We hope that CarbonCast will enable more research in carbon-aware systems that require carbon intensity forecasts.
-As future work, we plan to extend CarbonCast to more regions, incorporate the impact of energy exchange between electric grids, generate sub-hourly forecasts and also increase its forecasting period further.
+As future work, we plan to extend CarbonCast to even more regions, provide marginal carbon intensity forecasts, incorporate the impact of energy exchange between electric grids, generate sub-hourly forecasts and also increase its forecasting period further.